WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 The Wallet then validates if the received proposal namespaces are valid.
 If they are not valid, then the session cannot be established and the Wallet rejects it with a `1006` code that tells the Dapp that the proposal namespaces are invalid.
 If they are valid, then the Wallet if free to decide whether to approve the proposal, or reject it.

-If Wallet doesn't approve then session is rejected.
-Otherwise, Wallet responds with slighly different structure than proposal namespaces called session namespaces.
-Instead of list of `chains` it has list of `accounts` that approves given methods and events.
-If wallet approves session proposal it needs to accept all methods and events in every proposal namespace.
-If Wallet wants it can give permissions for more methods and events than requested, but never less.
+If the Wallet (or the user) does NOT approve the session, then it is rejected.
+Otherwise, the Wallet responds with a slightly different namespace schema: session namespaces.
+Instead of having a list of `chains`, it has list of `accounts` compatible with the given methods and events.
+If the Wallet approves a session proposal, it needs to accept all methods and events of all proposal namespaces.
+If needed, the Wallet can add permissions for more methods and events than the ones requested, but never less.

 ## Example session namespaces response